 The IRS isn’t terribly concerned about your personal finances.

 Doing taxes isn’t rocket science.
-For the average American taxpayer, it’s actually pretty straightforward and predictable.
+For the average American taxpayer, it’s pretty straightforward and predictable.
 And the predictable part is what makes it easy to adjust your withholding.
 Not so much that you’ll owe, but to bring your anticipated refund down to a reasonable amount.

 You don’t need to lend the government money.
-But if you pick up some money through more accurate withholding, you should consider increasing your savings or otherwise accounting for those funds — rather than blowing that extra cash on additional, likely unnecessary spending.
+But if you pick up some money through more accurate withholding, you should consider increasing your savings or otherwise accounting for those funds — rather than blowing that extra cash on additional, unnecessary spending.
 That way you can achieve financial growth.
 It's the financially literate thing to do.

 4. Comparison Shop Your Routine Purchases